ganeshtoday/simple_shop/README.md

 ### Prerequisites

-1. Install Python from [the website](https://www.python.org/downloads/) or using your operating system's package manager.
+1. Install the lasest version of Python from [the website](https://www.python.org/downloads/) or using your operating system's package manager.

 2. Make sure your version of Python is 3.8.3:
 ```